Africa's Greatest Wildlife Restoration Story

 The restoration of the Gorongosa National Park has been hailed as the most ambitious conservation project in Africa, and the story was recently brought to the attention of the millions of viewers who avidly watched the wonderful 'Africa' documentary series, hosted by David Attenborough.

 Gorongosa is not your typical 'Big 5' safari destination, so it is not ideal for first timers looking to tick off Africa's wildlife in a short stay.
-Rather, Gorongosa is more a 'wilderness' experience, ideally suited for the dedicated safari-goer, who has 'been there, done it' time and time before, and who now wants to see and experience a truly special part of Africa, and who is prepared to 'rough it' in terms of staying in basic accommodation rather than a luxury lodge environment.
+Rather, Gorongosa is more a 'wilderness' experience, ideally suited for the dedicated safari-goer who has 'been there, done it' time and time before who now wants to see and experience a truly special part of Africa and is prepared to 'rough it' in terms of staying in basic accommodation rather than a luxury lodge environment.

 The Park certainly has a turbulent history.
 Declared a National Park back in 1960, the Park used to cover 5,300 square kilometres of bushland in Mozambique, and was a popular safari destination for Hollywood superstars such as Gregory Peck, John Wayne and Joan Crawford, who stayed in the Park's legendary Chitengo Camp.
 In 1966, the Government reduced the Park's area to 3,770 square kilometres, in order to provide more land for local farmers, but arial wildlife surveyd over the next few years still showed an extremely healthy population of lion, elephants, buffalos, wildebeest, zebra and other antelope such as waterbuck, impala and eland.
 The numbers of lions and elephants in particular were impressive - 6,000 elephants and 500 lions.